mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Transferring you to Heiko Senate.
 Please wait a moment."

-I took the moment of silence to shift to a chair and sit down close to Jesse.
+I took the moment of silence to shift to a chair and sit down close to Jathi.
 He opened the message and flattened it on the table, memorizing the pronunciation of the more technical words.
 I glanced at it but couldn't read the writing from my distance.
 There was a scribbled drawing of a circle and some dots on it, but I couldn't make out what they were.

 Thimlu interrupted me, "I remember you from orbital.
-Couldn't teach Jesse a damn thing until you left.
+Couldn't teach Jathi a damn thing until you left.
 Why couldn't you two find a nice woman and settle down?"

-Jesse's cheeks went red, and he protested, "Thimlu!
+Jathi's cheeks went red, and he protested, "Thimlu!
 You can't say something lke that."

 "Bah.
 Observers are sworn to observe, and this one's pretty clear."